-There are several types and varieties of 1792 Washington bust patterns for United States coinage, each of which is readily distinguishable by visual examination, but for textual definition the distinctions which follow may be desirable.
-References to the numbering systems of Sylvester S. Crosby in 1875 or of W. S. Baker in 1885 as amplified by George Full in 1965. or to the listing by Don Taxay in 1971, are available for confirmation.
+Associated recess There are several types and varieties of 1792 Washington bust patterns for United States coinage, each of which is readily distinguishable by visual ex-amination, but for textual definition the distinctions which follow may be desirable.
+References to the numbering systems of Sylvester S. Crosby in 1875 or of W. S. Baker in 1885 as amplified by George Fuld in 1965. or to the listing by Don Taxay in 1971, are available for

 (A) There are 1792 patterns in silver and copper with the obverse legend, G. WASHINGTON PRESIDENT I, made by Peter Getz of Lancaster, Pa., and struck in Philadelphia.
 The uniformed bust of Washington faces left.
-One reverse has a small eagle and 15 stars in the left.
-One reverse has a simil eagle and is stars in the field, while the other has a large eagle without stars in the field.
-None of the pieces bear a denomination on either face or the edge, but the size (diameter 3 millimeters) has resulted in them being accepted as half dollar patterns.
-They are referred to as Getz patterns (Baker 23, 24 and 25)
+One reverse has a small eagle and 15 stars in the felt, one reverse has a small edge and 3 stars in de-field, while the other has a large eagle without stars in the field.
+None of the pieces bear a denomination on either face or the edge, but the size (diameter 33 millimeters) has resulted in them being accepted as half dollar patterns.
+They are referred to as Getz patterns (Baker 23, 24 and 25).

-(B) The 1792 pattern in copper with the undraped bust of Washington in Roman style facing right does not have the initial representing Washington's first name nor the presidential succession Roman numeral I at the end of the the initial representing wasnington's first name for the presidential sucession Roman numeral I at the end of the obverse legend.
+(Barter 16, Frances).
+(B) The 1792 pattern in copper with the undraped bust of Washington in Roman style facing right does not have the initial representing Washington's first name nor the presidential succession Roman numeral I at the end of the une initiai representing wasnington s lirst name nor the presidential succession Roman numeral 1a the end of the obverse legend.
 The reverse has six stars and bears the denomination CENT.
 The dies for the piece were cut by John Gregory Hancock of Birmingham, England and struck there by Obediah Westwood.
 These pieces are referred to as Roman bust patterns (Baker 19).

-(C) The 1729 patterns in gold, silver, and copper with a uniformed bust of Washington Iacing left were prepared from the same device punch used to cut the 1791 WASHINGTON PRESIDENT copper ONE CENT patterns.
+(C) The 1928 patterns in gold, silver, and copper with a uniformed bust of Washington facing left were prepared from the same device punch used to cut the 1911 WASHINGTON PRESIDENT copper ONE CENT patterns.
 There is no initial before the name and no numeral at the end of the obverse legend.
 There are two similar obverse dies.
-The reverse has 13 stars above the cagle, and there is a ribbon in the cagle's beak, bearing the motto UNUM E PLURIBUS.
-There is no denomination on either face or on the edge.
+The reverse has 13 stars above the eagle, and there is a ribbon in the cagle's beak, bearing the motto UNUME PLURIBUS.
+There is no denomina-tion on either face or on the edge.
 The dies were also cut by John Gregory Hancock and struck by Obediah Westwood at Birmingham just as were the 1791 pieces.
-To distinguish these 1792 patterns from all others, they are referred to as the 13 Star patterns (Baker 20 and 21).
-The gold pattern featured in this article is this variety gold pattern featured in this article is this variety The goid pattern featured in this article is this variety and has a 17-3 specific gravity.
-Its horizontal diameter is 32 millimeters and its vertical diameter is 30 millimeters.
+To distinguish these 1792 patterns from all others, they are referred to as the 135 at patterns (Baker 20 and 21).
+The gold pattern featured in this article is this variety and has a 173 specific existive the function of the same the struck of the same struck by obediah are reterred to as the 13 star patterns (baker 20 and 21).
+The gold pattern featured in this article is this variety and has a 17.3 specific gravity.
+Its horizontal diameter is 32 millimeters and its vertical diameter is 31 millimeters.
 The copper patterns have a diameter of 30.5 millimeters, these differences resulting from striking them without a collar.

-(D) The 1792 pieces in copper with a reverse bearing a legacy of Washington's Crisisl positions.
-(Bloker 38) a legend of Washington's official positions (Baker S9) in-stead of an eagle are more in the nature of medals than patterns for coinage, as Crosby agreed, even though the obverse is the same as that on the 13 Star patterns above described.
+(D) The 1792 pieces in copper with a reverse bearing a learned of Wachington's official pacifiers (Baker 50) in .

+(D) The D's precess in copper while a reverse starting a legend of Washington's official positions (Baker 59) in-stead of an eagle are more in the nature of medials than patterns for coinage, as Crosby agreed, even though the obverse is the same as that on the 13 Star patterns above described.